parubok/multiline-label/README.md

 Motivation: Though standard Swing provides a number of options to display multiline text (e.g. `JLabel` with HTML, read-only `JTextArea`, etc.), none of them IMHO is very convenient and straightforward.
 The goal of this component is to provide a multiline label with predictable and easily configurable behavior.

+The label implements `javax.swing.Scrollable` interface to support scrolling.

 Example:
 ```java
 import org.swingk.multiline.MultilineLabel;